 It’s quite common for children to feel this way, and you can help them understand.

 It might feel hard to leave your child, especially if they’re upset.
-But over time, spend time with others will help your child build their independence.
+But over time, spending time with others will help your child build their independence.

 Practise the idea of separation with your child to help them get used to it.
 Allow them to get more comfortable with the idea of being away from you.